 Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

 State Medicaid Agency U Weekly

-Operating Agency Monthly
+Operating Agency □ Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-A.2: The percentage of scheduled meetings of the HCA Medicaid Agency Waiver Management Committee that are held.
-Numerator = The number of scheduled meetings of the HCA Medicaid Agency Waiver Management Committee that are held.
-Denominator = The total number of scheduled meetings of the HCA Medicaid Agency Waiver Management Committee.
+A.2: Number & percent of scheduled meetings of the HCA Medicaid Agency Waiver Management Committee that are held.
+N = Number of scheduled meetings of the HCA Medicaid Agency Waiver Management Committee that are held.
+D = Total number of scheduled meetings of the HCA Medicaid Agency Waiver Management Committee.